With mortgage rates soaring, is it still a good time to invest in real estate?

 If you’re an owner-occupier, you’ll also want to consider how big a house you might need in the future.
 Will your family expand soon and require more space?
-It may make sense to buy a bigger house then you need now and lock in a low mortgage payment for years.
+It may make sense to buy a bigger house than you need now and then grow into it over time.

 If you’re buying to rent out, your considerations are different.
 It’s about how much money the property can generate.
 So you need to understand the rental market as well as the expenses of maintaining the property.
 In addition, you’ll likely have to put more money down, often 25 or 30 percent, than if you were an owner-occupier, where 20 percent (or even less) is common.

-“Investors need to be aware of the unemployment in the area of their investment properties,” says Tuyo.
-“You obviously want to hedge your bets that tenants will be able to pay rent as much as possible.
-If the property is in an area… deeply impacted by the pandemic, it might not be a good short-term play.”
+“Investors need to be aware of the unemployment in the area of their investment properties,” says David Tuyo, CEO of University Credit Union in Los Angeles.
+“You obviously want to hedge your bets that tenants will be able to pay rent as much as possible.”

 Regardless of which path you go, you’ll want to know how much house you can afford.

 More circumspect buyers – and those who don’t have to buy today – may be dubious of such claims, however.
-The market forces pushing up prices now rarely last long term, because the housing market responds to incentives, such as low supply, and adjusts.
-That said, real estate investors need to be looking at long-term trends, not just whether the market is hot today.
+The market forces pushing prices now rarely last long term.
+So, real estate investors need to be looking at long-term trends, not just whether the market is hot or not today.

 5. Check your financial situation and ability to make payments

 A big investment in real estate requires you to have a solid financial position.
-If you’re owning to occupy, then you’ll want to ensure that you’re able to make the payments, while landlords want enough cash to make repairs and cover a mortgage, if a tenant is unable to make rent.
+If you’re owning the space to occupy it, then you’ll want to ensure that you’re able to make the payments, while landlords want enough cash to make repairs and cover a mortgage, if a tenant is unable to make rent payments.

 Tuyo suggests it’s a good time to buy if you have job security and find a home you want.

-But given the uncertainties, those looking to invest in real estate can be more conservative in both how they finance a property and what kind of property they do buy.
+But given the uncertainties of the economy, those looking to invest in real estate can be more conservative in both how they finance property and what kind of property they intend to buy.